timbortnik/nebula-workflow-examples/example-workflows/gke-provision-and-deploy-workflow/README.md

         Terraform stores its state.
 The name must be globally unique.
 4. Click **Run workflow** and wait for the workflow run page to appear.

+## Open the Gatsby site in a browser

-To find the URL for your Gatsby app:
+To find the URL for your Gatsby site:
 1. From your GCP console, click **Kubernetes Engine** > **Services and Ingress**.
 2. Copy the endpoint for **nebula-example** and paste the URL into a browser.